-When African Fashion comes to mind, what sets this authentic style of fashion apart from the rest in a globalized world, where everything is everywhere?
+When African Fashion comes to mind, what sets this authentic style of fashion from the rest in a globalised village where everything is everything?
 Is it the fabric?
 The workmanship?
-The location from which the resources and raw materials are sourced ?
-The labor force?
-The colors?
-The brand’s origin?
+The source of resources and raw materials?

-With a history that goes way back to the 18th Century, when African fabrics were created across different regions within the continent, Africa is a large and diverse continent with various types of cultures priding themselves in different traditional fashion aesthetics which differs within each country influenced by several factors including environmental, trade and migration.
-Despite the fact that very little is recorded in regard to the origin of African Fashion, this style has become a subject of interest to consumers across the shores rapidly.
+With a history that goes way back to the 18th Century when African fabrics were created across different regions within the continent, Africa is a large and diverse continent with various types of cultures priding themselves in different traditional fashion aesthetics which differs within each country influenced by several factors including environmental, trade and migration.
+Despite the fact that very little is recorded around the origin of African Fashion, this style has become a subject of interest to consumers across the shores rapidly.

-In Nigeria, textiles such as the unique hand-woven Akwete cloth, produced in the town of Akwete in Abia State, Nigeria while the Ukara Ekpe, a woven material usually dyed blue (also green and red) is also crafted and worn by Igbo people.
-The Yoruba people of Nigeria pride themselves in their very own woven textile, Aso Oke fabric.
-Another unique cloth, Adire is an indigo–dyed cloth made in the South-West by Yoruba women using a variety of resist-dyeing techniques.
+In Nigeria, Textiles such as the unique hand-woven Akwete cloth is produced in the town of Akwete in Abia state, Nigeria while the Ukara Ekpe, a woven material usually dyed blue (also green and red) is also crafted and worn by Igbo people.
+While the Yoruba people of Nigeria pride themselves in their very own woven textile, Aso oke fabric.
+Another unique cloth, Adire is an indigo–dyed cloth made in south-western by Yoruba women using a variety of resist-dyeing techniques.

 The Ashanti and Ewe people celebrate their woven Kente cloth (Nwentom), a type of silk and cotton fabric made of interwoven cloth strips native to the Akan ethnic group of West Ghana.

-In East Africa, the kanzu is the traditional dress worn by Swahili speaking men while women wear the leso, or Kanga and the Gomesi.
-The Kanga and Kitenge KS …..have been produced in Tanzania, Kenya and other regions of East Africa for years.
+In East Africa, the kanzu is the traditional dress worn by Swahili speaking men while women wear the leso (kanga) and the gomesi.
+The Kanga and Kitenge have been produced in Tanzania, Kenya and other regions of East Africa for years.
 In Ethiopia, men wear the Ethiopian suit and women wear the habesha kemis.
 In Somalia, men wear the khamis with a small cap called a koofiyad.
 Barkcloth making is an ancient craft of the Baganda people who live in the Buganda kingdom in southern Uganda and has been produced by the Buganda tribe in Uganda for centuries.

 In North-East Africa, traditional women’s clothing has been influenced by Middle- Eastern culture which can be exemplified by the simply embroidered Jelabiya which are similarly worn in the Gulf states.
 The Moroccan Djellaba also shares similar properties with the Grand boubou, the Dashiki, and the Senegalese kaftan.

-Globalization has certainly enhanced the traditional African fashion aesthetic, hence making it more accessible to the global market.
-However, while the rest of the global fashion market progresses due to African cultural appropriation by some big global brands, many African cultural hubs across the continent continue to struggle while living below the poverty line.
+Globalization has certainly enhanced the traditional African fashion aesthetic hence making it more accessible to the global market.
+However, while the rest of the global fashion market progresses due to African cultural appropriation by some big global brands, many African cultural hubs across the continent continue to struggle while living below the poverty line as a result.